 (4) Add the meringue to the dry almond/icing sugar mixture.
 Stir together gently, patting down the meringue into the dry mixture against the side of the bowl as you go, stopping as soon as most of dry mixture is no longer visible.
 The mixture will feel a little stiff at this point.

 Note: I use a rubber spatula for this which works well.
 The key here is not to beat it in, but also not to fold it too lightly as if making a soufflé!
-You want to try to knock a lot of the air out of the mixture, which does seem counter-intuitive after making up the meringues; unfortunately too much air in the finished mixture can result in the macaron rising too much and then cracking.
+You want to try to knock a lot of the air out of the mixture, which does seem counter-intuitive after making up the meringues; unfortunately too much air in the finished mixture can result in the macaron rising too much and then cracking or forming hollows.
 By gently patting the mixture against the side of the bowl as you mix, enough of the air will be knocked out.